pingcap/blog/how-to-migrate-data-from-amazon-aurora-mysql-to-tidb-cloud.md

     wget -qO- https://download.pingcap.org/tidb-toolkit-latest-linux-amd64.tar.gz|tar -xzv -C tidb-toolkit-latest-linux-amd64 --strip-components 1
     ```

 2. Use Dumpling to export the data from Amazon Aurora.
-Based on your environment, replace the content in angle brackets (&lt;&gt;), and then execute the following commands.
+Based on your environment, replace the content in angle brackets (`<>`), and then execute the following commands.

     {{< copyable "shell-regular" >}}